mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > T’ou said, “Though Hsueh Feng is born of the same lineage as me, ...”

-Hsueh Feng and Yen T’ou were in the relation of dharma brothers.
-So that’s why he said, “The same lineage as me.”
+Hsueh Feng and Yen T’ou were in the relation of dharma brothers; that’s why he said “the same lineage as me.”
 That means Yen T’ou and Hsueh Feng were born in this world not separately, [but] on the same and one level of the ground, so-called buddha-nature.

 When you climb the mountains, you mustn’t be separate from the mountains.
 While you are separated from the mountain, the mountain becomes a big burden for you.
-So you have to carry the mountain in your back.
+You have to carry the mountain on your back.
 It makes you tired.
-But when you become one with the mountain, completely beyond hard work or easy work, while the mountain exists in front of you, anytime, anywhere you can climb the mountain, completely beyond the idea of risking your life, or hard work, or easy work.
+But when you become one with the mountain, [...] while the mountain exists in front of you, anytime, anywhere you can climb the mountain, completely beyond the idea of risking your life, or hard work, or easy work.
 In other words, you must be born in the same world as the mountain.

 We say *dōshō dōshi*; that means you must be born simultaneously with the mountain.
 Mountain is born simultaneously with your birth.
 That means you must be one with the mountain’s life.

-But on the other hand, you are you, mountain is mountain.
+But on the other hand, you are you; mountain is mountain.

-But exactly there is the mountain and you are one.
-That’s why you become a great mountaineer; no one touches you.
+But exactly there is [that] the mountain and you are one.
+That’s why you become a great mountaineer.
+No one touches you.
 No one knows why you have to climb the mountain, risking your life, at the expense of your life.
 There is no guarantee whether you can survive, whether you die.
 There is no guarantee.
 But completely beyond human speculation, you can climb the mountain, constantly.

-But you know pretty well you are you, mountain is mountain, so in your whole life you have to learn what the mountain is, you have to learn who you are, constantly.
+But you know pretty well you are you, mountain is mountain.
+So in your whole life you have to learn what the mountain is, you have to learn who you are, constantly.
 Simultaneously you have to learn all living beings around the mountain, within the mountain, outside of the mountain.
 Within you, outside of you.

 So very naturally there is a great dynamic working between you and the mountains.
 They are two; they are not two.
 They are one, but they are not one.
 You can really feel dynamic working as one, beyond the idea of one or two.
 That is nothing but practice itself.
 You just climb the mountains.